Is Your PTA an ATM for Your School?

 PTA’s purposes, or historical goals are as follows:

-- To promote the welfare of the children and youth in home, school, community, and place of worship
+- To promote the welfare of children and youth in homes, schools, communities and places of worship

 - To raise the standards of home life